-The proposed TCHMA/Related Companies' Holt Avenue Family Apartments project is consistent with the Mental Health Services Act (MHSA) Community Services and Supports Plan (CSS) in its objectives, planning, design, social services and its targeted population.
-The project will focus on providing supportive housing which is permanent supportive housing coupled with services, which are described in subsequent sections.
+The Holt Family Apartment project is consistent with the Mental Health Services Act (MHSA) Community Services and Supports Plan (CSS) in its objectives, planning, design, social services and its targeted population.
+The project will focus on providing supportive housing which is permanent housing coupled with services.
 Services are designed and implemented to be: accessible, community-based, client centered, culturally competent and encompass a team-based, interdisciplinary approach.
 The services will provide an enriched living experience for tenants to improve and maintain physical and mental health, gain increased independence, reduce homelessness, and live in a safe and secure housing environment.

 The project provides a customized mix of services provided by TCHMA and other local area non-profits.
 The project targets adults, older adults, TAY and families who have severe emotional disturbance or mental illness and are homeless/at risk of homelessness.
 This project will directly address identified and desired outcomes including, but not limited to: decreased days of homelessness and or in emergency shelters/transitional housing, increased number of days in permanent housing, increased access to benefits and mental health and substance abuse treatment, increased physical health stability, and increase to educational and vocational opportunities.